peteoyhh/2025Fall_projects/README.md

 **H2:**
 The relative performance of aggressive and defensive strategies depends on the composition of opponents at the table.
 As the proportion of defensive players increases, the expected profit of aggressive players rises, while that of defensive players declines.

-**Experiment 2 Results ( 4-player table composition analysis):**
+**Experiment 2 Results (4-player table composition analysis):**

 1. **Win Rate:** Our simulation shows that the number of defensive players does not consistently increase the win rate of defensive players.
 When there is only one defensive player, their win rate is much higher than that of aggressive players.
 This suggests that defensive players are more likely to secure a win even with a small score, and with no competition from other defensive players, they can often win more quickly.
 However, when the number of defensive players increases to three, the win rates of defensive players and the single aggressive player become much closer.
 This is likely because the defensive players are competing with one another and all attempting to win as quickly as possible.
 This competition slows down the overall game, giving the aggressive player more time to pursue higher-fan tile combinations and ultimately secure a win.
+Importantly, as θ increases (more defensive opponents), aggressive players' win rates also increase, reflecting their improved opportunities to complete high-fan hands when facing multiple defensive competitors.
   ![fan distribution](plots/experiment_2/win_rate_vs_theta_combined.png)

 2. **Profit Comparison:** Compared to total wins in terms of win rate, the total profit results show a very different pattern.
 Defensive players are consistently outperformed by aggressive players in total profit.
 Regardless of whether there are one, two, or three defensive players at the table, aggressive players always earn higher profits.